securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ## Final Thoughts

-That’s it for this one.
+That's it for this one.

 I hope this blog helped you get a solid understanding of what OAuth 2.0 is, how it works and the key concepts behind it.

 If anything felt confusing or you think I missed something, feel free to drop a message or comment.
-I’m still learning too, so if you spot anything wrong or have suggestions to improve this write-up, feel free to reach out.
+I'm still learning too, so if you spot anything wrong or have suggestions to improve this write-up, feel free to reach out.
 Feedback is always welcome and helps us grow together.

-Next up, I’ll cover the security side of OAuth (the vulnerabilities, common mistakes and how attackers exploit them).
-That’s where things get really interesting.
+Next up, I'll cover the security side of OAuth (the vulnerabilities, common mistakes and how attackers exploit them).
+That's where things get really interesting.

 If you're into cyber security or just getting started, follow Security Mates for more write-ups and breakdowns like this.